Touring the Giza Pyramid Complex: A Comprehensive DIY Guide to Egypt's Legendary Pyramids and Sphinx

 Khufu's Restaurant, located in the center of the Giza Pyramid Complex in Egypt, is a high-priced restaurant serving fine Egyptian cuisine.
 Khufu's Restaurant is located in the scenic area and has an accessible pyramid view with a scenic area ticket.
 If you're interested in dining here, go to the official websiteReservations were made on the website.
 We had a lunchtime reservation and were assigned a nice outdoor spot right off the bat.

-Koshari is a traditional Egyptian dish that is usually very affordable.
-Here, it has transformed into a premium dish as a salad.
-Keshak Almaz is less common in other restaurants, consisting of rice, milk, chicken, and chicken broth.
-Tomato salad is actually a Middle Eastern classic, featuring fresh sliced or diced tomatoes, with the addition of onions, cilantro, lemon juice, and olive oil.
-Chicken liver, this dish cooked in a small pot with a variety of spices, offers a rich taste and aroma.
-Babaghanough is a popular Middle Eastern eggplant dip, primarily made of roasted eggplant mixed with olive oil, garlic, lemon juice, and Tahini (sesame paste).
-This dish has a smoky flavor and a delicate texture.
-Warra’enab is a dish made with grape leaves wrapping rice and spices, with beef added to the filling.
-Cottage Cheese is a soft, fresh cheese with a mild flavor and granular texture.
+Koshari is a traditional Egyptian dish that is usually very inexpensive, but here it is made into a salad and becomes a premium dish. keshak almaz, which is less common in other restaurants, consists of rice, milk, chicken, and chicken broth. tomato salad is actually a classic Middle Eastern dish, which consists of freshly sliced or diced tomatoes, with onions, cilantro, lemon juice, and olive oil. chicken liver is served in a small pot and stir-fried with a variety of spices for a rich flavor and aroma. babaghanough is a popular Middle Eastern eggplant sauce.
+Chicken liver is a dish of chicken liver sautéed in a small pot with a variety of spices for a rich flavor and aroma. babaghanough is a popular Middle Eastern eggplant sauce that consists of roasted eggplant mixed with olive oil, garlic, lemon juice and sesame paste (tahini).
+The dish is smoky and delicate, Warra'enab is a dish of rice and spices wrapped in grape leaves and filled with beef, and Cottage Cheese is a soft, fresh cheese with a mild flavor and grainy texture.

 The main dish Mixed Grill includes a variety of grilled meats, such as shish tawook, tart, kofta, and lamb chops.